purescript-polyform/polyform/README.md

 #### `Data.Validation.Semigroup.V`

-This type uses `V` from `purescript-validation` so let's start by explaining what special about `V`. `V` is really similar to `Either` (to be honest current implementation wraps `Either` inside but we use the old definition here for clarity):
+This type uses `V` from `purescript-validation` so let's start by explaining what special about `V`. `V` is really similar ("isomorphic") to `Either` (to be honest current library implementation just wraps `Either` but we use the old definition here for clarity):

 ```purescript
 data V e a = Invalid e | Valid a
 ```

 The main difference from `Either` is that it doesn't have a `Monad` instance.
-It doesn't implement it so it can have different `Applicative` instance then `Either` (because `Applicative` has to be "consistent" with `Monad` if it exists).
+It doesn't implement it so it can have different `Applicative` instance than `Either` (because `Applicative` has to be "consistent" with `Monad` if it exists).
 `Either` stops evaluation of the first error, so for example this:

 ```purescript